celo-org/celo-monorepo/packages/docs/getting-started/using-a-ledger-wallet.md

 # Plug in the Ledger containing the vote signing key to authorize and run the following command to securely generate the proof-of-possession.
 celocli accounts:proof-of-possession --account $ACCOUNT_ADDRESS --signer $VOTE_SINGER_ADDRESS --useLedger

-# If you wish to authorize a vote signing key for your account, plu in the Ledger containing the account key and run the following command to authorize the vote signing key.
+# If you wish to authorize a vote signing key for your account, plug in the Ledger containing the account key and run the following command to authorize the vote signing key.
 celocli account:authorize --from $ACCOUNT_ADDRESS --role vote --signer $VOTE_SINGER_ADDRESS --signature $PROOF_OF_POSSESSION --useLedger

 # If instead you wish to authorize a vote signing key for your ReleaseGold account, plug in the Ledger containing the beneficiary key for the ReleaseGold contract and run the following command.